McQueen Shell Ring: Background

-Significant findings
+Findings

-The analysis and discussion surrounding copper found in the McQueen Shell ring gives information about probable sources of the copper, including the Minong Mine site on Isle Royale, the most probable source for over twelve artifacts.
-However, the McQueen copper fragments are more similar to themselves than any other copper sources analyzed.
-It has been concluded that later mining activity and Geological processes have significantly impacted the ability to source and document copper studies.
-However, for the most part, the McQueen Shell Ring remains intact, mainly with a 'gradual increase in shell deposition' towards the northern pole.
+The analysis and discussion regarding copper found in the McQueen Shell ring provides information about probable sources of the copper, including the Minong Mine site on Isle Royale, the most probable source for over twelve artifacts.
+Analysis shows that other fragments were sourced from as far away as the central Appalachians, and the Canadian Maritimes.
+The McQueen copper fragments are more similar to themselves than any other analyzed sources.
+Later mining activity and geological processes have impacted the ability to source and document copper studies.

 In addition to copper, pits contained crushed shells, one piece of Late Archaic Pottery, and fragments of charcoal.
 Additional excavations showed multiple shells such as clams, mussels, whelks, and periwinkles.
 Most notably, there were whole clam shells and substantial bone fragments.

 These shell rings also showed evidence of ceremonial villages where the residents held intermittent gatherings and ceremonies, explaining why living structures were not found.
 Theories include people from nearby villages traveling here for ceremonial visits for special events and not habitation.
-Native American and Indigenous communities used shell rings for a variety of reasons, including residential villages, gathering points, and ceremonies; these prominent sites are considered sacred landscapes and a prominent way to engage with and understand history.
+Native American and Indigenous communities used shell rings for a variety of reasons, including residential villages, gathering points, and ceremonies.

-Implications of Late Archaic shell rings

-Late Archaic Shell rings are widely tied to Native American and Indigenous villages.
-The rings are interpreted as a place where Native Americans socialized the area and established communication with non-human forces.
-Excavation and studying of Indigenous archaeology has led to vast knowledge of Indigenous goals, methods, values, and knowledge while progressing towards implementing political, methodological, and social goals of understanding and unpacking Indigenous history.
-However, the study has also opened up the possibility of 'insidious colonial tendencies' where Indigenous voices have been in the background.
-The discovery of shell rings has increased interest in engaging, remembering, and reinventing the past.
-McQueens shell ring contributes valuable insight into the transformation of cultural practices and power structures in the Late Archaic.